1. What are capital gains?

 Only a gain resulting from the sale of a principal residence, as defined by law, can be tax exempt in part or in full.

 That’s why it’s important to analyze your situation before putting one of your properties up for sale.
-If you sell a residence that doesn’t qualify as a “principal residence,” as defined by the Income Tax Act, then 50% of your capital gain may be taxed.
+If you sell a residence that doesn’t qualify as a “principal residence,” under the Income Tax Act, you must include 50% of your first $250,000 in annual capital gains in your taxable income, and 66.67% of any capital gains exceeding $250,000.
 Do your research before deciding to sell property, because there are many details in tax law that could preclude you from the principal residence exemption.

 3. What is a principal residence?